jdh4/mac_productivity/terminal_emulators/README.md

 ## Warp

-The [Warp terminal](https://www.warp.dev) is designed for AI code development but it can be used a replacement to Terminal.
+The [Warp terminal](https://www.warp.dev) is designed for AI code development but it can be used a replacement for Terminal.
+Warp is free (they only ask for an email address).

 ![Warp](images/warp.png)